DiegoSnach/hackathon/README.md

 The data contains a breakdown of the total population of each LSOA by both race and ethnic group.
 All LSOAs in England and Wales are included.

 Data for other area types can be accessed through the nomisweb site by altering the dropdown filters.

-This data can be accessed via [this API](https://iqapi.azurewebsites.net/api/UkEthnicityByLsoases) and a notebook using this data can be found [here](https://coronavirus.data.gov.uk/cases).
+This data can be accessed via [this API (13)](#13).

 #### Index of Multiple Deprivation (LSOA level)